-Focus LLC also owns other registered investment advisers, broker-dealers, pension consultants, insurance firms, business managers, and other financial service firms (the "Focus Partners"), most of which provide wealth management, benefit consulting and investment consulting services to individuals, families, employers, and institutions.
+Focus LLC also owns other registered investment advisers, broker-dealers, pension consultants, insurance firms, business managers, and other firms (the "Focus Partners"), most of which provide wealth management, benefit consulting and investment consulting services to individuals, families, employers, and institutions.
 Some Focus Partners also manage or advise limited partnerships, private funds, or investment companies as disclosed on their respective Form ADVs.

 BWA is managed by Thomas C. Myers, David K. Murdock, Jon Ekoniak, James Hering and Jon Snare ("BWA Principals"), pursuant to a management agreement between BWA Management Company LLC and BWA.
 The BWA Principals serve as leaders and officers of BWA and are responsible for the management, supervision and oversight of BWA.
 Jon Snare is responsible for the supervision of the Kirkland, Washington BWA office.
+Philip Platt, Chief Compliance Officer, is responsible for firm compliance.

-BWA offers wealth advisory services and assets under management totaling \$4,006,682,177 as of December 31, 2022, which consisted of \$694,463,510 on a non-discretionary basis and \$3,312,218,666 on a discretionary basis.
+BWA offers wealth advisory services and assets under management totaling \$4,437,471,849 as of December 31, 2023, which consisted of \$757,352,573 on a non-discretionary basis and \$3,680,119,276 on a discretionary basis.